 Highlighting Inspector Errors

-The video reveals that the initial inspector failed to notice a genuine compliance issue unrelated to the weep holes.
+The video reveals that the initial inspector failed to notice a genuine compliance issue unrelated to the Weep Holes in Brick Walls.
 This oversight underscores the necessity of thorough training and knowledge in the field: “What I find interesting about this particular inspector, he’s failed to notice an actual non-compliant issue with that concrete.”

 Advocating for Reasonable Solutions